-Year 7 provides students with a large number of ventures and opportunities they can become involved in including Sport, Music, Art and School Productions to name a few.
+Year 7 provides students with a large number opportunities to excel outside the classroom.
+Students can become involved in Sport, Music, Art and School Productions to name a few.
 Further information on these activities are available via this website.
 Additional activities, specific to Year 7 include:

 Orientation day in December provides new students with experiences designed to introduce Thornbury High School and its social, cultural and geographical surroundings to each student prior to the start of the school year.
 In addition, the Year 7 students come back to school in January a day earlier than the rest of the school, allowing them to organise and familiarise themselves further before the rest of the school community arrives.

 Each Year 7 Form Group is assigned 2 Year 10 Peer Support Leaders who have been handpicked and trained to provide an additional support network to our Year 7 students throughout their first year.
-These students will attend form assembly each morning and also Year 7 camp, roll modelling effective behaviours and assisting students with their day to day activities.
+These students attend Year 7 camp, act as role models for effective behaviours and assist students with their day to day activities.